GewelsJI/gewelsji.github.io/_pages/about.md

   </p>

   <p>
-    <strong>Follow-up Work:</strong>
+    <strong>Follow-up Work (PraNet-V2):</strong>
-    We broadened the concept of reverse attention - originally introduced for binary segmentation in PraNet - to a wider range of medical image segmentation tasks in our CVM 2026 journal publication, <u>PraNet-V2</u> (IF: 18.3; 中国最具国际影响力学术期刊).
+    We broadened the concept of reverse attention - originally introduced for binary segmentation in PraNet - to a wider range of medical image segmentation tasks in our CVM 2026 journal publication (IF: 18.3; 中国最具国际影响力学术期刊).
 The paper is available on <a href="https://ieeexplore.ieee.org/document/11373451">IEEE Xplore</a>, and its project page is available at <a href="https://github.com/ai4colonoscopy/PraNet-V2">Github</a>.
   </p>
 </div>
 </div>